devslife7/FutHub/README.md

 ## Acknowledgments

-- [List any libraries, frameworks, or resources you used and want to acknowledge]
+- React JS, Redux, Ruby on Rails, Postgresql, Material UI, Railway, AWS

 ## Contact

-If you have any questions, suggestions, or feedback, please contact [your-name] at [your-email].
+If you have any questions, suggestions, or feedback, please contact Marcos Velasco at velascoma7@gmail.com.

 Enjoy scheduling watch parties with your friends using futFriends!